edgan/att-fiber-gateway-info/README.md

 NO_COLOR=1 ./att-fiber-gateway-info --help
 NO_COLOR=false ./att-fiber-gateway-info --help # When set to anything, no color
 ```

-## Configuration file
-There is now a configuration file stored in the user's home directory as
-`.att-fiber-gateway-info.yml` for Linux and MacOS.
-For Windows it is
-`att-fiber-gateway-info.yml`.
-The file is automatically created if it does not
-exist.

-The default file permissions are read-write for the user only on Linux and MacOS.

-The baseURL, with a default of `https://192.168.1.254`, is in the configuration
-file.
-The command line argument overrides the configuration file.
-This value in
-the configuration file is not optional.

-The password is also in the configuration file.
-It is optional, and it is
-commented out by default.
-It is recommended to set the password in the
-configuration file for security.
-The command line argument overrides the
-configuration file.

-## Actions
-See [ACTIONS.md](ACTIONS.md) in this git repository.

-## Metrics
-See [METRICS.md](METRICS.md) in this git repository.

 ## Gateway software
 The [BGW320-505 gateway](https://help.sonic.com/hc/en-us/articles/1500000066642-BGW320)'s